Create a Facial Verification System

 Configure a verification system

 Now that you have configured both the coarser people-detect object detector and the more fine-grained face-detect facial detector, you are ready to add the alarm logic that uses these detectors to either trigger an alarm or disarm, based on the detected person.
-For this, add and configure the verification-system module from the Viam registry following the steps below:
+For this, add and configure the verification-system module from the Viam Registry following the steps below:

 1. Navigate to your machine’s CONFIGURE page in the Viam app.